School auctions ideas: Use Pinterest to build interest

 About Sherry Truhlar

-Charity auction educator and onstage auctioneer, helping schools and nonprofits across the USA plan more profitable benefit auctions.
-Her galas raise $15,000 to $2 million each and she’s sold at events with crowds up to 1200.
-A prolific writer for her own blog and other fundraising sites, her advice is tapped by thousands of auction planners seeking to improve their benefit auctions.
-She’s been covered in Town & Country Magazine, The Washington Post Magazine, Auctioneer, and other publications.
+Fundraising auctioneer and educator, helping schools and nonprofits plan more profitable benefit auctions.
+A prolific writer for her own blog and other fundraising sites, she’s been covered in The Beacon-News, Town & Country Magazine, The Washington Post Magazine, Northern Virginia Magazine, Wiley's Special Events Galore!, AUCTIONEER, and other publications.

 Comments